Randool/WatermarkSTL/README.md

 ### show_solid(solid: Solid, PCA=False)
 Display the current stereo in a normal or PCA perspective.

+## watermark.py
+Binary balance tree is a good way to embed information in files.

 ### get_ref(solid: Solid) -> list
 Giving reference sequences (ref) according to the arrangement of triangular polygons in PCA space.